microsoft/MixedReality-WorldLockingTools-Samples/Advanced/ASA/ASA.md

 1. Configure Unity's global coordinate system with respect to the physical environment.
 2. Publish that coordinate system configuration to Azure using Azure Spatial Anchors.
 3. Retrieve the data from Azure to restore the coordinate system in later sessions or on other devices.

+### Structure of this document

+1. Setup - How to install and deploy the sample application.
+2. A video walkthrough.
+3. Notes on running the application, along with suggested steps.
+4. Architectural description of the supporting scripts.

 ## Setup and tested versions